risingwavelabs/risingwave-docs/versioned_docs/version-1.4/guides/sink-to-clickhouse.md

 ClickHouse® is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
 For more information about ClickHouse, see [ClickHouse official website](https://clickhouse.com).

-:::caution Experimental feature
+:::note Beta Feature
-The ClickHouse sink connector in RisingWave is currently an experimental feature.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The ClickHouse sink connector in RisingWave is currently in Beta.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites